-The current version imposes rules for lighting throughout the Overlay Zone that are even more strict than a Dark Sky ordinance proposed for the Ojai Valley.
+The current version imposes rules for lighting throughout the Overlay Zone that are even more strict than a Dark Sky ordinance adopted for the Ojai Valley.
 This version will essentially prevent people from enjoying their property at night, creating a curfew from 10 pm to sunrise without expensive replacement of light fixtures.
 Lighting, including security lighting, will be restricted to 60 watt bulbs during curfew hours without a motion sensor.
 Lighting for driveways and walkways will be limited to 20 watt equivalent bulbs, a light level that will promote accidents for people in back yards, patios, and passageways.

 In addition, the regulations ban native vegetation removal within 200 feet of the edge of mapped surface water features with no exhibits prepared yet to show impact areas in the proposed corridors and their proximity to neighborhoods.
 Rules limiting brush clearance on properties increase the fire danger in communities from wildfires like the Thomas Fire where winds drove the fire into Ventura housing tracts and burned structures, oak trees and orchards on unincorporated lands across the western county.
 The fire devastated wildlife populations and habitat – in fact, mountain lions that are injured by fire rarely survive in the wild.
 The eastern county has many communities that are a target of these regulations and limiting brush clearance in these neighborhoods will endanger the health and safety of the residents.